 - You need to test the website after any update made

-Wordpress is formed by a core WordPress and third party plugins.
+Wordpress is formed by a core WordPress and third-party plugins.
 Fortunately, they work together in complete harmony for most of the time.
 However, it is possible that a conflict may arise.
-A test can reveal such occurrence.
+A test can reveal such an occurrence.